kasperbilde/openfoam-workshop/index.md

 It is visible how the particles aggregate in the straight turbulent pipe and break up when subject to the sharp curvature of the bend.

-On-going work is made to determine the best suited desing for marine installation for effective accelerated sedimentation.
+On-going work is made to determine the best suited design for marine installation for effective accelerated sedimentation.

 ---